AB9IL/nvim-configs/README.md

  - Select the minimal or regular setup depending on your text editing needs.
  - Packer manages the plugins.
 Execute **:PackerUpdate** and **:PackerCompile** to install them the first time.
  - Execute **:PackerSync** for future updates.
+ - Treesitter is part of the setup.
+Execute **:TSInstall** on first run, **:TSUpdate** for subsequent updates.
- - For max productivity and happy Vimming, learn the many keybindings.
+ - For max productivity and happy Vimming, learn the many keybindings and change as needed.
+ - Make it work for you.